-- Assess likely extent and duration of residual adverse effects on, or improvements to, landscape values. - Assess likely effects on visual amenity values, including through use of photo-montages or other suitable methods for depicting predicted landscape changes, particularly from key viewing points. - Undertake a shading analysis and assess the extent and nature of residual shading and light spill impacts on residential properties arising from the permanent project infrastructure with due regard to local planning provisions for shading and light spill.

-• Identify and assess likely residual effects on use and enjoyment of open space and recreational activities, including public land to be used or occupied for project works.
+- Assess likely extent and duration of residual adverse effects on, or improvements to, landscape aesthetics and functions. - Assess likely effects on visual amenity values, including through use of photo-montages, sections and analysis drawings or other suitable methods for depicting predicted landscape changes, particularly from key viewing points. - Undertake a shading analysis and assess the extent and nature of residual shading and light spill impacts on residential properties and public realm arising from the permanent project infrastructure with due regard to local planning provisions for shading and light spill. - Identify and assess likely temporary and permanent effects on use and enjoyment of open space and recreational facilities, including public land to be used or occupied for project works. - Assess consistency with any relevant built-form frameworks or urban plans.

-• Describe the environmental performance requirements to set landscape, visual amenity, recreational and open space values outcomes that the project must achieve.
+Describe the environmental performance requirements to set landscape, visual amenity, recreational and open space values outcomes that the project must achieve.